Koenkk/zigbee2mqtt.io/docs/devices/ZBMINIL2.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes
+### Router functionality
+The device type is 'End Device' and cannot function as a Zigbee router.

 <!-- Notes END: Do not edit below this line -->